palantir/atlasdb/docs/source/cluster_management/logging.rst

 and metadata for requests made against the underlying KVS.
 In order to activate the logging simply enable ``TRACE`` logging for ``com.palantir.atlasdb.keyvalue.impl.ProfilingKeyValueService``.

+If you are using ``CassandraKeyValueService``, you can use additional tracing for deeper analysis.
+For more information, see :ref:`enabling-cassandra-tracing`.